Wowe-Peanut/Snail/README.md

   - [ ] Friction energy

 - Bugs
-  - [ ] Fix sticky DBC Hessian transformation more (I think it's causing the fixed point to move around rn)
+  - [X] Fix sticky DBC Hessian transformation more (I think it's causing the fixed point to move around rn)
   - [ ] Sometimes the engine will hit a minimum prematurely, resulting in a more sudden stop than is physically accurate.
 Lowering step size helps with this but that isn't always viable (see buggy_scene.json)

 - Meshes and Materials
   - [X] Be able to load gmsh .msh files that contain volumetric components
   - [X] It should only draw external triangles and not internal supports
+  - [ ] The JSON starting transformation should be appled to the physics object positions at the start as well
   - [ ] Calculate vertex normals by first calculating all triangle normals and then averaging
   - [ ] Somehow add texture mapping...
   - [ ] Per-object material qualities (spring stiffness, point mass)